rajatmodi62/OccludedActionBenchmark/README.md

 This is the official implementation and dataset release for our **NeurIPS 2023** paper titled: "On Occlusions in Video Action Detection: Benchmark Datasets And Training Recipes".

 ## Updates
-- `2023.12`: Check out our other exciting work which studies occlusions in action recognition [here](https://shroglck.github.io/rev_unseen/) of InternVideo2 is released.
+- `2023.12`: [NeurIPS23] Check out our other exciting work which studies occlusions in action recognition [here](https://shroglck.github.io/rev_unseen/) !!

 ## GLOM: Hinton's Islands of agreement.